akhademik/epub-spell-check/attention.md

 The codebase originally contained several areas for potential optimization.
 The most prominent findings included an unused file (`src/counter.ts`) and duplicated logic in the form of an `updateProgress` function. **These two items have been addressed and optimized.** The duplicated whitelist parsing logic in `src/main.ts` has also been extracted into a dedicated utility, UI toggling for complex components has been centralized, and blocking `alert()` dialogs have been replaced with a non-blocking toast notification system.
 An in-depth scan of `src/utils/analyzer.ts` and `src/utils/ui-render.ts` revealed no unused internal code.
 The previously noted `src/typescript.svg` file does not exist in the project, and `index.html` contains no references to it.
 Additionally, unused type definition files (`src/types/errors.d.ts`, `src/types/state.d.ts`, and the `ProgressUpdate` interface in `src/types/epub.d.ts`) have been identified and removed.
 No unused production dependencies were found.
 A full analysis still requires checking remaining assets in the `public` directory.
 The findings so far provide a strong starting point for ongoing optimization.

+A recent code review has identified several new areas for improvement, which are detailed in the "Code Review Findings" section.

 ## Relevant Locations for Optimization

 ### `src/counter.ts` (Status: Completed)